xixu-me/Library-Management-System/README.md

-# Library Management System | 图书管理系统
+# Library Management System

-使用 Java 实现，前端使用 JFrame 框架，后端使用 MySQL 数据库。
+## About

+Implemented in Java, the front end uses the JFrame framework and the back end uses the MySQL database.

+## License

+Copyright &copy; [Xi Xu](https://xi-xu.me).
+All rights reserved.

+Licensed under the [GPL-3.0](LICENSE) license.